-Current University of Miami School of Law LL.M. students who wish to matriculate in the J.D. program have the option to enroll in the joint LL.M./J.D. program.
+Current University of Miami School of Law LL.M. students who wish to complete the J.D. degree have the option to enroll in the joint LL.M./J.D. program.

 Joint LL.M./J.D. students will be eligible to receive both the LL.M. and the J.D. degrees within 2.5 to 3 years (depending on the number of Advanced Standing Credits awarded for their foreign law degree.)
 The joint LL.M./J.D. program requires students to complete a total of 100 credits.

-The applications for the LL.M. and J.D.
+The application requirements for the LL.M. and J.D.
 Programs are comparable, with the major exception that the LSAT exam www.lsac.org is required for all J.D. applicants.

-A separate admissions committee will review the application and determine eligibility to enter the J.D. program.
-The admissions committee takes into consideration such factors as TOEFL score, LSAT score, and grade point average in the classes taken with J.D. students while in the LL.M. program.
-LL.M. students recently admitted to transfer into the J.D. program have had TOEFL scores of at least 600.
+For current LL.M. students, a separate admissions committee will review the application and determine eligibility to enter the J.D. program.
+The admissions committee takes into consideration such factors as, LSAT score, and grade point average in the classes taken with J.D. students while in the LL.M. program.

 Q: Can a student receive Advanced Standing Credit for a foreign law degree?
 A: Absolutely.
 Under the new ABA Standard 505, Miami Law may award up to 29 Advanced Standing Credits towards the J.D. to students for their foreign law studies.
 The specific number of such credits will be determined by the Associate Dean of Academic Affairs based on a review of the applicant’s J.D. application file.

 Q: What does this mean for me?
 A: If you enroll in the Joint LL.M./J.D., then you need only 100 credits (instead of 112) to earn both degrees.
-If you receive 29 Advanced Standing Credits towards the J.D., then after your LL.M. year, as you begin your J.D. in the third semester - you will already have earned 24 credits (LL.M. year) + 29 ASC = 53 credits.
-That means that to complete the Joint LL.M./J.D. you only need 47 more credits.
-You can complete your remaining credits in three semesters or one summer and three semesters.
-If you are awarded fewer than 29 ASC, in most cases you will still be able to complete in three semesters and one summer.
+If you receive 29 Advanced Standing Credits towards the J.D., this to complete the Joint LL.M./J.D. you only need 47 more credits.
+In most cases, full time students can complete the remaining credits in three semesters or one summer.

-For current LL.M. students interested in enrolling in the Joint LL.M./J.D. program or transferring to the J.D. program, please contact the Office of International Graduate Law Programs for more information at email@example.com.
+For current LL.M. students interested in enrolling in the Joint LL.M./J.D. program, please contact the Office of International Graduate Law Programs for more information at email@example.com.